Graham Russell Hodges

 At the end of the project's residential period, NEH Summer Scholars are expected to submit online evaluations of the seminar or institute.

 Participants will have a choice of renting apartments locally or housing on campus in one of the smaller residence halls.
 These residences are equipped with full kitchens and laundry facilities.
 I recommend that you shop for less expensive rental opportunities in the village and will provide a list of landlords to those accepted into the program.

 Summer scholars may purchase meals at the Colgate dining hall, there will be no meal plan.
 Coffee and light fare will be delivered to the classroom during the morning break.
-The Summer 2016 fee for room and facilities charges will be about $35 per day, inclusive of fees.
-Seminar participants who live off campus will be charged $7.50 per day for the facilities fee.
+The summer 2019 fee for room and facilities charges will be about $28 per day, inclusive of fees.
 In addition to the academic resources, all of the recreational resources of campus are included in the common campus fee.
 The facilities are excellent

 and include tennis courts, racquetball / squash courts, a state-of-the-art fitness center, swimming pool, and boating on nearby Lake Moraine.